 (Lucas also directed all the movies of the second trilogy from 1999 to 2005; these, however, are not part of this book).

-Like all the exclusive Taschen publications, this quarter-bound edition is a heavyweight, as the 18 x 3 x 12 inches of heavy photo paper on 604 pages finally result in 16 pounds of Star Wars archives.
-And as such, it comes at a price.
+Like all the exclusive Taschen publications, this quarter-bound edition is a heavyweight, as the 18 x 3 x 12 inch of heavy photo paper on 604 pages finally result in 16 pounds of Star Wars archives, and, as such, it comes at a price.

-Needless to say that there already are many books on Star Wars from aspects of philosophy, religion, architecture, sociology, film making to almost any sort of other angle.
+Needless to say that there already are many books on Star Wars and aspects of philosophy, religion, architecture, sociology, film making to almost any sort of other angle.

 And there are also some glossy picture books, like the J.W.
 Rinzler series or the volumes on Ralph McQuarrie’s designs.
-But…. these “Archives” by Duncan really deserve the title, as the quality of the pictures, the many interviews, quotes and tons of set photographs actually form a very well-researched and elaborate making-of compilation of high standard.
+But…. these “archives” by Duncan really deserve the title, as the quality of the pictures, the many interviews, quotes and tons of set photographs actually form a very well-researched and elaborate making of a compilation of high standard.

 Paul Duncan.
 The Star Wars Archives: 1977–1983.
 Taschen, 2018, 604 p., ISBN 978-3836563406 (English edition)